connerbrooks/blue/README.md

-# Plain
+# Blue

-A minimal theme, for learning and customization.
+A minimal theme, for Hugo.

 ## License